adambard/learnxinyminutes-docs/perl6-pod.html.markdown

 ### Lists

-Unordered lists can be made using the `=item` directive.
+Unordered lists can be created using the `=item` directive.

 ```
 =item Item